riina/HacknetSharp/docfx_project/articles/lua-api-reference.md

 ## RunHackScript

+`void RunHackScript(Guid key, string systemTag, string script)`

+Sets up and runs the specified hack script (as a standard Lua program).

+Success depends on several factors, including:

+* System with tag/host key is found

+* Person with tag/host key is found

+* Person has a valid directly associated login on the system

+* Hackscript exists

+Spawn group key is used to locate / generate the system and person used for execution.

+## RunRandoHackScript

 `void RunHackScript(Guid key, string systemTag, string personTag, string script)`

 Sets up and runs the specified hack script (as a standard Lua program).